 But social networking takes time and dedication.
 It’s not that easy-peasy lemon squeezy if you want to speed up the process and see actual results.
 You will have to do it the professional way.
 Starting with a social media audience research and target market analysis so you know your share of the market size and come up with a Target Audience definition for your specific brand.
 Once you know your addressable market – then you can define your social media target audience (now that you have defined who those people are) and start creating an online marketing strategy.

 “I find new customers online by working with my local chamber of commerce and networking groups like Letip.
 It makes things so much easier because you put yourself and your business out there as being very approachable and respected by other like-minded individuals.
 We typically find these people at our local chambers of commerce and joining online networking events.
 I try to make this a habit by hopping on 2-3 virtual or live meetings each week.

 Networking, networking, networking.
 Our business is very relationship-driven.
 The more relationships we build in our local community, the easier this becomes.”

 Brett Prentiss, Co-Founder of Instinct Marketing.

 Engaging with your followers, posting consistently as you grow your network – all of that is fine and will build trust and authority in your niche over the years, and yes – will attract your ideal audience.
 But the question is – How long can you wait patiently without any profit until you actually start to receive some from your social networking efforts?
 I will leave that answer to you.

-How to really get more B2B customers online.
+How to Actually Get more B2B customers online, fast.